oracle/terraform-provider-oci/website/docs/d/database_vm_clusters.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM cluster.
 * `is_local_backup_enabled` - If true, database backup on local Exadata storage is configured for the VM cluster.
 If false, database backup on local Exadata storage is not available in the VM cluster.
 * `is_sparse_diskgroup_enabled` - If true, sparse disk group is configured for the VM cluster.
 If false, sparse disk group is not created.
+* `last_patch_history_entry_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last patch history.
+This value is updated as soon as a patch operation starts.
 * `license_model` - The Oracle license model that applies to the VM cluster.
 The default is LICENSE_INCLUDED.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `memory_size_in_gbs` - The memory allocated in GBs.